Coordinated vulnerability disclosure

-In computer security, coordinated vulnerability disclosure, or "CVD" (formerly known as responsible disclosure) is a vulnerability disclosure model in which a vulnerability or an issue is disclosed to the public only after the responsible parties have been allowed sufficient time to patch or remedy the vulnerability or issue.
+In computer security, coordinated vulnerability disclosure (CVD, sometimes known as responsible disclosure) is a vulnerability disclosure model in which a vulnerability or an issue is disclosed to the public only after the responsible parties have been allowed sufficient time to patch or remedy the vulnerability or issue.
 This coordination distinguishes the CVD model from the "full disclosure" model.

 Developers of hardware and software often require time and resources to repair their mistakes.
 Often, it is ethical hackers who find these vulnerabilities.
 Hackers and computer security scientists have the opinion that it is their social responsibility to make the public aware of vulnerabilities.
 Hiding problems could cause a feeling of false security.
 To avoid this, the involved parties coordinate and negotiate a reasonable period of time for repairing the vulnerability.
 Depending on the potential impact of the vulnerability, the expected time needed for an emergency fix or workaround to be developed and applied and other factors, this period may vary between a few days and several months.

 Coordinated vulnerability disclosure may fail to satisfy security researchers who expect to be financially compensated.
 At the same time, reporting vulnerabilities with the expectation of compensation is viewed by some as extortion.
-While a market for vulnerabilities has developed, vulnerability commercialization (or "bug bounties") remains a hotly debated topic.
-Today, the two primary players in the commercial vulnerability market are iDefense, which started their vulnerability contributor program (VCP) in 2003, and TippingPoint, with their zero-day initiative (ZDI) started in 2005.
-These organizations follow the coordinated vulnerability disclosure process with the material bought.
-Between March 2003 and December 2007 an average 7.5% of the vulnerabilities affecting Microsoft and Apple were processed by either VCP or ZDI.
-Independent firms financially supporting coordinated vulnerability disclosure by paying bug bounties include Facebook, Google, and Barracuda Networks.
+Some organizations have set up a bug bounty program to reward reporting vulnerabilities through proper channels.
+These include Facebook, Google, and Barracuda Networks.